deprecated-packages/symplify/packages/GitWrapper/README.md

 ## Event System

-GitWrapper uses prepareEvent system based on Symfony\EventDispatcher.
+GitWrapper uses event system based on [Symfony\EventDispatcher](https://symfony.com/doc/current/components/event_dispatcher.html).

 There are 4 events to hook on: